GabrielF98/GRBSNWebtool/Webtool/static/SourceData/GRB031203-SN2003lw/readme.md

 **Notes:**

-Magnitudes are given relative to the boldface epoch.
+Magnitudes are given originally relative to the boldface epoch.
+I have fixed this issue.